pythonnz/pdfbaker/docs/overview.md

 1. Create your document in an SVG editor or convert to SVG
 2. Replace text with variables, add conditions and loops using Jinja2
 3. Configure your content and settings in YAML
-4. Generate PDFs with `pdfbaker bake`
+4. Generate PDFs with `pdfbaker yourconfig.yaml`

 ### From configuration to PDF documents